HengchaoChen/HengchaoChen.github.io/_pages/about.md

 ---

 ## Welcome to Archer Hengchao Chen's Homepage! (陈恒超)
-Archer Chen is a first-year Ph.D. student in statistics at the University of Toronto.
+Archer Hengchao Chen is a first-year Ph.D. student in statistics at the University of Toronto.
 He received his BSc degree in Mathematics and Applied Mathematics from the University of Science and Technology of China.
 His research interests include data science, high-dimensional statistics, distributed learning, optimization, and manifold learnig.

 ### Recent Focuses:
 * Conducting [a retrospective study of COVID-19 re-outbreaks](https://github.com/HengchaoChen/Covid-19).
 PS: the github repository is currently private.